 12 tips to make it past the third date

-The third date is an important milestone as it will allow you to figure out if you have a future potential with a guy.
-You can feel a bit pressured because you assess your compatibility with the other person while simultaneously discussing your emotional and relationship needs.
+The third date is an important milestone as it will allow you to determine if you have a potential future with a guy.
+You can feel pressured because you assess your compatibility with the other person while discussing your emotional and relationship needs.

-There are a few things you can do to make it past the third date.
+You can do a few things to make it past the third date.
 Here are some practical tips that will allow you to have a smooth third-date experience that will hopefully lead to many more dates.

 1. Let the chemistry unfold naturally

-Chemistry stems from a combination of feeling safe with the other person and being yourself.
-You’re a team, and tonight is all about gauging how well you sync together.
+Chemistry stems from feeling safe with the other person and being yourself.
+You’re a team, and tonight is about gauging how well you sync.
 You should feel the connection and energy between you.